 Mt.
 Baker-Snoqualmie National Forest

 The Mt.
 Baker-Snoqualmie National Forest is a true wilderness in every sense of the word.
-Remote, wild, and beautiful, it features lakes, rivers, and streams cutting through a dense forest while snowcapped peaks tower high overhead.
-The setting is perfect for hiking, rafting, and fishing during the warmer months of the year, and nordic skiing and snowshoeing in the winter.
+Remote, wild, and beautiful, it features lakes, rivers, and streams cutting through a dense forest with snowcapped peaks towering high overhead.
+The setting is perfect for hiking, rafting, and fishing during the warmer months of the year, and nordic skiing and snowshoeing in the winter too.

 The national forest includes a number of outstanding campsites, ranging from Baker Lake to the North Cascades.
-But one of the best parts about visiting in a national forest is that dispersed camping is often allowed.
-This means travelers can pitch their tent just about anywhere they like and they won't have to pay any fees.
+But one of the best parts about visiting in a national forest is that dispersed camping is usually allowed.
+This means travelers can pitch their tent just about anywhere they like and they won't have to pay any kind of fees.
 Reservations aren't required either, making this a good option for those looking for a place to stay, even during the busy travel season.
 But dispersed camping also means that amenities like bathrooms, showers, and electrical hook-ups are nowhere to be found either.
 In other words, when you stay here, you can camp for free.
-Just don't expect any many amenities.
+Just don't expect it to be fancy in any way.

 Moran State Park (Orcas Island)

 Washington's San Juan Islands are a truly spectacular outdoor environment, offering everything a traveler could hope for.
 From the stunning scenery to the amazing hiking and paddling, the San Juans provide opportunities for adventure at every turn.
 They also happen to be an excellent destination for camping, with Moran State Park on Orcas Island especially standing out.